mwyvr/httphere/README.md

     -port int
             Port server should bind to (default 8080)

-            If the port can't be bound to (e.g. if already a bound to a server), ports n+100 will be tried.
+            If the port can't be bound to, a range of 100 incremental ports will be tried.